Tiberius: Gospels, Jews, and Christians

 The early Christian Church's view of Tiberius has generally been favourable.
-The 2nd-3rd Century Christian apologist Tertullian said Tiberius approached the Senate with a request to acknowledge Christ as a deity, citing evidence of his miracles, and his resurrection following his crucifixion.
+The 2nd-3rd century Christian apologist Tertullian said Tiberius approached the Senate with a request to acknowledge Christ as a deity, citing evidence of his miracles, and his resurrection following his crucifixion.
 Early Church historian Eusebius said Pilate reported to Tiberius of the resurrection of Christ.
 Tiberius is said to have taken Pilate's report to the Senate.
 Tiberius had to be content with the protection of Christians from malicious prosecution by senators; St. Jerome adds that this was under the penalty of death.
 Both he and Eusebius included Tertullian's account in their respective histories of the Christian Church, but no evidence of such protection survives in Roman law.
 Crake describes the episode as essentially a comment on deification by decree of the senate", in which few "would take seriously even Tertullian's version of events" (Note: The 20th-century Canadian historian J.E.A.
 Crake (1911–1983) said in 1963 at an annual meeting of the Classical Association of Canada that few "would take seriously even Tertullian's version of events" and that its "combination of legal inconsistency would have inspired a couple of pages of sarcasm from Tertullian.")
 Translator G.A.
 Williamson said it "can be hardly doubted that Pilate sent such a report, but none of the extant versions is regarded as genuine".
 The Christian History Institute does not list Tiberius as a Roman emperor who persecuted Christians.
-The first Roman emperor listed is Claudius.
 (Note: According to the Christian History Institute from "AD 30 to AD 311, a period in which 54 emperors ruled the Empire, only about a dozen took the trouble to harass Christians.
 Furthermore, not until Decius (249–251) did any deliberately attempt an Empire-wide persecution.
 Until then, persecution came mainly at the instigation of local rulers, albeit with Rome's approval.")